-The effectiveness of your communication, learning and research skills is tested through both assessed coursework and examinations, which variously involve writing of different kinds, group and individual projects, and oral presentations and other interactive tasks.

-Your use of ICT implicitly contributes to your assessment since it is a necessary condition for presenting much of your work and for communicating with your tutors about your Investigative Project while you are abroad.

-The specialist skills of language learning are explicitly assessed through a wide range of tasks and activities.
+- The effectiveness of your communication, learning and research skills is tested through both assessed coursework and examinations, which variously involve writing of different kinds, group and individual projects, and oral presentation and other interactive tasks. - Your use of IT implicitly contributes to your assessment since it is a necessary condition for presenting much of your work and for communicating with your tutors while you are abroad. - The specialist skills of language learning are explicitly assessed in some early Stages through a wide range of tasks and activities.

-Subject Specific Practical Skills
+Subject Specific Practical Skills (optional)